joereddington/joereddington.github.io/_posts/2016-04-28-unhelpful-annotations-never-eat-alone....md

 >
 > Be a Name-Dropper Connecting your story with a known entity— be it a politician, celebrity, or famous businessperson—acts as a de facto slant.

-_A few pages later Keith's most embarrassing story is because of over relying on name dropping&#8230;_
+_A few pages later Keith's most embarrassing story is because of over relying on name dropping_

 &nbsp;